kohei-us/ixion/README.md

 * [boost](http://boost.org)
 * [mdds](http://gitlab.com/mdds/mdds)

+Note that when you are building from the master branch of the git repository, it's recommended that you also use the latest mdds source code from its repository for the build, else you may encounter build issues or test failures.

 ## Python binding
 Starting with version 0.9.0, Ixion provides Python binding for those who wish to use Ixion from Python scripts.
 Refer to this